Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Discussion of Results

-Physically, the choice between these models hinges on the assumption of which datasets are considered more fundamental.
-If one takes $\Lambda$CDM as the standard model, supported by Planck and early time observations, then Model I is clearly the more favorable extension.
-It maintains a $\Lambda$CDM like evolution of the deceleration parameter, supports a moderately higher $H_0$ in line with local measurements, and keeps $\O_{d0}$ and $r_d$ within acceptable shifts that do not overly disrupt early time fits.
-Its dynamics are consistent with slowly evolving scalar field models and minimally intrusive modifications to the standard picture.
+From a physical perspective, the choice between these models hinges on which one is considered more fundamental.
+Within our adaptation of $\Lambda$CDM as the reference framework, both Model I and Model II appear as well-motivated extensions of the dynamical dark energy model.
+Each maintains a $\Lambda$CDM like evolution of the deceleration parameter, produces a moderately increased value of $H_0$ consistent with local measurements, and restricts the variations in $\Omega_{m0}$ and $r_d$ to be small enough not to substantially degrade the early-time fits.
+Their dynamical behavior is compatible with slowly varying scalar field descriptions and involves only mild departures from the standard cosmological scenario.

-In contrast, Model II should be considered only if one prioritizes local $H_0$ measurements and is willing to accept greater deviations from early time data, which often necessitate additional new physics (e.g., early dark energy, interactions, or modified gravity) to remain viable \cite{Hill, Knox}.
-Its steep acceleration and high dark energy density suggest a universe dominated by a rapidly growing dark energy component, which may lead to instabilities or tension with structure formation. \\

-On the other hand, the inclusion of the nuisance parameter $\mu_0$ leads to a significant improvement in the model’s performance, as evidenced by the reduction in all key statistical criteria including AIC, BIC, $\chi^2$, and $\chi^2_{\nu}$ as shown in Table~\ref{TableIIIa}.

-Table~\ref{TableIIIa} clearly demonstrates the improvement in model performance due to the inclusion of the nuisance term $\mu_0$.
-For all models and methods, the statistical indicators $\chi^2$, $\chi_{\nu}^2$, AIC, and BIC are systematically lower when the nuisance parameter is included.
-Specifically, Model I shows a notable reduction in $\chi^2$ and AIC values in both Bayesian and ML approaches, indicating a better fit and greater model parsimony.
-Similarly, even the $\L$CDM baseline benefits slightly from the inclusion of $\mu_0$, though the improvement is more modest.
-These results underscore the importance of accounting for such nuisance parameters in cosmological inference, as they can significantly enhance model compatibility with observational data.
-Also, from Table \ref{TableIIIa}, {\it we can conclude that Model I closely aligns with the standard $\Lambda$CDM model across all examined statistical parameters, including the nuisance parameters.
-This consistency is attained without necessitating fine-tuning, demonstrating the model's adaptability.} \\

-Therefore, when judged through the lens of physical viability and consistency with the standard $\Lambda$CDM cosmology, Model I is the preferred model.
-It serves as a conservative yet flexible dynamical dark energy extension that can reconcile modest late time deviations (e.g., in $H_0$) without significantly departing from the well established early universe physics.
+Although our result shows profound consistencies with the benchmark model, we acknowledge that a complete assessment of any cosmological model requires a joint analysis with early universe probes, most notably the CMB data from Planck \cite{Planck5}.
+However, CMB analysis is beyond the scope of this study.